Electroweak standard model at finite temperature in presence of a bosonic chemical potential: Conclusions

 \section{Conclusions}

-In this paper we have shown a W-gauge boson condensation in the ESM induced by the inclusion of background charges in the thermodynamical system.
-The W-gauge boson condensation that we have presented here has an origin different from the one studied in references \ci{PEREZ1}-\ci{KAP1990}.
+In this paper we have shown a W boson condensation in the ESM induced by the inclusion of background charges in the thermodynamical system.
+The W boson condensation that we have presented here has an origin different from the one studied in references \ci{PEREZ1}-\ci{KAP1990}.
 Specifically we have not included in the system the chemical potentials associated with the conserved leptonic and neutral weak currents.
 We have considered the ESM at finite temperature in presence of only a bosonic chemical potential $\mu$ associated with the conserved electromagnetic current.
 We have neutralized the thermal medium by the introduction of a background external charge which offsets the charge density of the scalar field.
 Particularly we have preserved the thermodynamic equilibrium of the system by the introduction of two charges $j_\nu$ and $j^3_\nu$, which are associated with the $U(1)_Y$ gauge field and the third $SU(2)_L$ gauge field, respectively.

 We have calculated the effective masses of the scalar and gauge bosons using the mean-field approximation in the high temperature limit.
-We have found that the effective mass of the spatial component of the W-gauge boson has a difference of $-\mu^2$ respect to its temporal component.
-By the inclusion in the system of the background charges $j^1_\nu$ and $j^2_\nu$, which are associated with the first and second gauge fields of the $SU(2)_L$ gauge group, we have obtained a W-gauge boson condensation associated to the spatial component of W-gauge boson.
-As a consequence of this condensated, the mentioned difference among the effective masses of the spatial and temporal components of the W-gauge boson has vanished.
-We have obtained the critical temperature of the W-gauge boson condensation as a function of $\mu$.
-We have demonstrated that the W-gauge boson condensated is consistent with the usual condition of condensation $m^2_W=\mu^2$, where $m_W$ is the effective mass of the W-gauge boson.
+We have found that the effective mass of the spatial component of the W boson has a difference of $-\mu^2$ respect to its temporal component.
+By the inclusion in the system of the background charges $j^1_\nu$ and $j^2_\nu$ which are associated with the first and second gauge fields of the $SU(2)_L$ gauge group, we have obtained a W boson condensation associated to the spatial component of W boson.
+As a consequence of this condensate, the mentioned difference among the effective masses of the spatial and temporal components of the W boson has vanished.
+We have obtained the critical temperature of the W boson condensation as a function of $\mu$.
+We have demonstrated that the W boson condensate is consistent with the usual condition of condensation $m^2_W=\mu^2$, where $m_W$ is the effective mass of the W boson.